 New Stimulus Package Makes PPP, FFCRA, and Other Changes

-The Consolidated Appropriations Act (The Act) was signed into law on December 27, 2020.
-The Act provides various forms of stimulus and support including extensions and changes to earlier COVID-related legislation.
-A summary of these measures is below:
+The Consolidated Appropriations Act (CAA) was signed into law on December 27, 2020.
+The CAA provides various forms of stimulus and support including extensions and changes to earlier COVID-related legislation.
+A summary of these measures is below.

 Table of Contents